section-engineering-education/engineering-education/content/articles/how-to-set-up-rust-api-servers-with-the-diseal-orm-and-the-postgresql/index.md

 ![dummy-todos-query](/engineering-education/how-to-set-up-rust-api-servers-with-the-diseal-orm-and-the-postgresql/dummy-todos-query.png)

 ### Setting up diesel
 [Diesel](https://github.com/diesel-rs/diesel) is a safe and extensible query builder for Rust applications.
-Diesel generates client code and provides an interactive way to connect to a database server with the Diesel ORM library for Rust.
+Diesel generates client code and provides an interactive way to connect to a database server.

 Diesel has features such as;

-Table macros - generate database tables that bind to the different columns within an SQL database that you can query against.
+- Table macros - generate database tables that bind to the different columns within an SQL database that you can query against.

 - Database migrations- it comes with migrations that allow you to save the previous queries/tables.
 This saves databases that already exist.
 You can roll back and use any of the previous migrations.